 It's very exciting to be able to announce that Jeff Paget, organist at St Peter's for 50 years, has been made a member of the Order of St Ethelbert: The Order was instituted in 2015 as a means of recognising devoted and loyal service to the diocese and cathedral through their parish churches and community.
 This year’s list reflects a wide range of recipients, all of whom have worked tirelessly in their own areas of Christian ministry.
-Presentations to the Order will be made on Sunday 14 October at 3.30 pm during Choral Evensong.
-Each recipient will receive a certificate and badge of the order, together with a new book on the Life of St Ethelbert, Hereford’s patron saint, written by the Dean.
-For more information on this year's recipients, check out the diocesan website.
+Presentations to the Order were made on Sunday 14 October at 3.30 pm during Choral Evensong.

 Vicar of St Martin’s Celebrated!